6 Universal Rules for Resume WritingSeptember 12, 2019

 2. Explore other resumes for inspiration

-Search the Indeed Resume database for the job title, industry or company that you’re thinking about and see how others present their backgrounds and skill sets.
+Search online for the job title, industry or company that you’re thinking about and see how others present their backgrounds and skill sets.
 This is a great way to uncover stronger ways to describe your experience or to avoid overused words.

 You can also get a sense of the internal language used within a particular industry or company.
 You might have experience that isn’t directly related but is still highly relevant to the position you’re applying for, and you want to include it in your resume.
 Someone else’s resume might feature a similar history and offer an example of how to frame this experience in a compelling way.